Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/authentication/README.md

 ### Intercepting OAuth Sign-in Redirects

 The `Authenticator` launches a Custom Tab when an OAuth challenge is issued.
-When the Custom Tab completes with a redirect url, this is picked up by the `OAuthUserSignInActivity` that is declared in your app's manifest via its intent filter.
+When the Custom Tab completes with a redirect url, it is received by the `OAuthUserSignInActivity` that is declared in your app's manifest via its intent filter.

 If you want to intercept this redirect before allowing the sign-in to complete, you can do that with the following steps: